Fiserv/firstvision-latam/docs/english/main-cases/hmac.md

 tags: [Main Cases, HMAC Signature]
 ---

-# What is HMAC Signature
+# What is HMAC Signature?

 HMAC, a hash-based message authentication code, is a security check that generates a hash signature for every message sent from one point to another.